-The Rotorua area was known early to Pākehā for its hot or thermal lakes, in contrast to the South Island’s cold lakes.
-Around the lakes were hot springs, geysers, mud pools, sulfurous steam, silica formations and volcanoes, all of which drew the curious and the adventurous.
+The Rotorua area was known early to Pākehā for its hot or thermal lakes, a stark contrast to the South Island’s cold lakes.
+Around the lakes were hot springs, geysers, mud pools, sulphurous steam, silica formations and volcanoes, all of which drew the curious and the adventurous.

-The smell of sulfur makes a strong impression on the first-time visitor, though long-term locals hardly notice it.
+The smell of sulphur makes a strong impression on the first-time visitor, though long-term locals barely notice it.
 The landscape, and especially the silica Pink and White Terraces at Rotomahana, appealed to the European aesthetic sense, and attracted many artists.

 In 1881, after an agreement with Ngāti Whakaue to lease land between the Māori settlements of Ōhinemutu and Whakarewarewa, the government laid out the town of Rotorua.
-But hard times – and the 1886 Tarawera eruption, which obliterated the famous Pink and White Terraces – meant development was modest.
-In 1888 the land was sold to the government.
+But hard times – and the 1886 Tarawera eruption, which obliterated or buried the famous Pink and White Terraces – meant development was modest.
+In 1888 land at Rotorua was sold to the government.

 Tongariro National Park

 Ngāti Tūwharetoa gifted the summits of Tongariro, Ngāuruhoe and Ruapehu to the Crown in 1887 in return for a guarantee of their preservation.
 The volcanoes became the basis for Tongariro National Park, New Zealand’s first, created in 1894.

-In 1894 the railway reached Rotorua, encouraging growth.
+In 1894 the railway from Auckland reached Rotorua, encouraging growth.
 Māori guided visitors around the thermal areas, especially Whakarewarewa, near the new town.
 However, Europeans owned the hotels and other businesses both there and at Taupō, and Māori were often not welcome as guests.

 The spectacular geyser at Waimangu was a by-product of the Tarawera eruption.
 It first spouted in 1900, and continued at intervals of about 30 hours until 1904, sometimes reaching a height of nearly 500 metres.
-Geysers are rare worldwide, and the Waimangu geyser was a major tourist attraction.
+Geysers are rare worldwide, and the Waimangu geyser was a major tourist attraction while it lasted.